jerome3o/jerome3o.github.io/projects/_posts/2022-11-24-stable_diffusion.md

 After OpenAI released [DALL-E 2](https://openai.com/product/dall-e-2) my fascination with AI image generation was piqued, and when [Stability AI](https://stability.ai/stable-diffusion) open sourced [Stable Diffusion](https://github.com/CompVis/stable-diffusion) I couldn't wait to tinker.

 I read about the concept of "exploring latent space" and I ended up buying an RX6800 GPU on [trademe](https://www.trademe.co.nz/a/) for a good price (and then bought two more..) just to run stable diffusion.
-This post will go over that process, with some videos exploring stable-diffusion's latent space.

 ## Technical Explanation